Field Studies Overview

 Indigenous knowledge

-The participation of Indigenous peoples is essential to the success of the HFR project.
+The participation of Indigenous peoples is essential to the success of the Alto project.
 The knowledge and guidance of Indigenous communities and organizations will be critical to informing project plans and development, including our field studies program.
 We are seeking and welcoming guidance from Indigenous communities and organizations to ensure any knowledge shared is treated with respect, and in accordance with community protocols.
-VIA HFR confirms that Indigenous knowledge will be incorporated and considered throughout the lifecycle of the HFR project.
+VIA HFR confirms that Indigenous knowledge will be incorporated and considered throughout the lifecycle of the Alto project.

 Learn More.